The EDGE Language: Extended General Einsums for Graph Algorithms: Features

-In the operational definition of an Einsum, when an output point already contains a value, the Einsum will \emph{reduce} the value there with the computed value on the right-hand side (RHS) of the Einsum.
-Thus, \emph{reduce} gathers values that correspond to the same output point into a single result.
-Often, this manifests as gathering the values of a given rank(s) into a single value, such that the reduced rank \emph{does not appear in the output result}.
+In the operational definition of a traditional Einsum, when an output point already contains a value, the Einsum will \emph{reduce} the value there with the computed value on the right-hand side (RHS) of the Einsum.
+Thus, \reduce\ combines values that correspond to the same output point into a single result.